Vaccine quest for some Minnesotans ends in small towns

 "People want to get beyond the pandemic.
 They're tired of being nonsocial," said Steve Lienemann, a pharmacist who administered vaccines at Waseca's Thrifty White earlier this week.
 "Eventually they won't have to social distance or wear a mask anymore.
 We'll finally be able to see smiles again."

-About 90 percent of those sitting down for shots here live outside of Waseca and more than half live more than 30 miles away.
+About 90% of those sitting down for shots here live outside of Waseca, and more than half live more than 30 miles away.

 Some stop long enough to get their shot and fill up their gas tank.
 A few grab a bite to eat and stop in a boutique or two.
 The most notable effect at the Thrifty White is a spike in greeting card sales.